AdobeDocs/campaign-classic.en/help/delivery/using/defining-interactive-content.md

 >[!NOTE]
 >
->Currently only Gmail, Outlook and Mail.ru support the AMP format.
+>Only Gmail and Mail.ru support the AMP format.

-Once tested with a few addresses, you can send AMP emails to any Gmail or Outlook address.
-To do this, you must respectfully register with Google or Microsoft, and await their answer.
-Follow the steps presented in the [Gmail](https://developers.google.com/gmail/ampemail/register) and [Outlook](https://docs.microsoft.com/en-gb/outlook/amphtml/register-outlook#global-registration) developer documentations.
+Once tested with a few addresses, you can send AMP emails to any Gmail address.
+To do this, you must register with Google, and await their answer.
+Follow the steps presented in the [Gmail](https://developers.google.com/gmail/ampemail/register) developer documentation.
 After successful registration, you become an authorized sender.

 To send AMP emails to Mail.ru addresses, follow the requirements and steps listed in the [Mail.ru developer documentation](https://postmaster.mail.ru/amp/?lang=en#howto) (**If you are an Email sender** section).